 The school campus is located approximately 13 kilometers southeast of Yinzhou District.
 From an elevated position on campus, one can see Dongqian Hu.
 The campus is fully equipped with science and computer labs, dining halls for teachers and students, sports facilities, multiple auditoriums, a geography garden and a library.
 Since it is a boarding school, there is also a small store and dining facilities.
 The school grounds are beautifully maintained and contain two ponds, gardens and a stream.
-The school has won numerous awards and has hosted many exchange visits from delegates all over the world.
+The school has won numerous awards and has hosted many exchange visits with delegates from all over the world.
 The underlying sentiment that forms the basis of Ningbo Foreign Language School’s ethos is the desire to provide the best possible education for our students and offer students a diverse array of opportunities to explore and grow.
 This desire is highlighted by the investment in modern facilities, continuous professional development provided for both Chinese and Western staff, and the provision of a rigorous calendar of academic and extra-curricular opportunities for our students.

 About the AP Centre

-This is not a job for faint of heart.
 Perhaps the biggest difference between positions at Ningbo FLS and teaching at an international school is the fact that this is a public school.
 In addition to teaching students, one has to frequently interact with Chinese counterparts who may teach students a similar subject in the Chinese curriculum.
 There are also extremely high expectations incumbent with a position at Ningbo Foreign Language School.
 Students have lofty goals and expect teachers to provide instruction that will help them achieve these goals.
-In addition, China can be a challenging place to settle.
-One will need to possess a great sense of humor, patience, and flexibility to thrive in this school.